lbugnion/sample-azure-simplexamarinfunction/Doc/creating-vs.md

 ## Conclusion

 Our function's code is now complete and available for additional features in Visual Studio.
-We can now [move to the client's implementation](./first-client.md).
+We can now [modify to the client app's implementation to use the function](./second-client.md).

 Later we will also refactor [the server](./refactoring.md) and [the client](./refactoring-client.md) to use JavaScript Object Notation JSON to communicate.